 Paper is a result of research or thought related to language and literature.
 Paper must consist of original, unpublished work not under consideration of publication elsewhere.
-Paper must be written in Arabic, English or Indonesian minimum of 20 pages and no longer than 25 pages.
+Paper must be written in Indonesian minimum of 10 pages and no longer than 25 pages.

 Body of paper as follows: